Blake House (27-31 Horn Street)

 Blake House with the porch which was replaced in 1938.
 All early photos show the brickwork rendered over and painted.

-Blake House (known from 1937 as Tinker's Corner) had its origin in property which was allocated as freehold to the Chamberlain of St Albans Abbey, and apparently sold off before the Dissolution.
+Blake House (known from 1937-2024 as Tinkers Corner but its original name has now been restored) had its origin in property which was allocated as freehold to the Chamberlain of St Albans Abbey, and apparently sold off before the Dissolution.
 The land had a "messuage" associated with it which in the 16th century wasn't necessarily where Blake House is (there doesn't seem to be a house there on the 1599 map).

 1556: Survey of the manor